happybeing/awe/README.md

 ## Installation
 **Linux:** for Linux, `.deb` and `.rpm` packages and an `.AppImage` are available at https://downloads.happybeing.com.
 The Debian image is built on Ubuntu 24.04 LTS and has been shown to work on Ubuntu 22, 23 and 24, and Mint.
 Please report any attempts to run other distros in an issue.

-**Other:** I plan support for Android, Windows and MacOS so if you would like to test these please get in touch via github or the [community forum](https://forum.autonomi.community).
-You'll find me as `@happybeing` on both.

-For Windows and MacOS you should be able to build and run from source, but this has not been tested yet.

-I'll be working on Android in due course.
+**MacOS:** MacOS builds will occasionally be uploaded to https://downloads.happybeing.com.
+You will also find instructions on how to build on MacOS on the Autonomi forum: [MacOS build of awe](https://forum.autonomi.community/t/macos-build-of-awe-web-publisher-browser-demo-app/40202?u=happybeing)

+**Other:** I had planned support for Android and Windows but those are no longer planned with the move to `dweb` which is based on `awe`.
+That project aims to add support for other platforms.

-## Implementation
+## Implementation & Learnings
 To deliver cross platform support along with the ability to access the Autonomi Rust APIs, this app is implemented using the Svelte web framework within a Tauri app.
 The design implements the application user interface in Svelte which loads web content into an `<iframe>` to display the static HTML stored on Autonomi.
 Website content is loaded using a Rust backend that accesses the Autonomi Rust API.

-'awe' is both a web browser and a command line app, enabling it to publish and update websites as well as view them.
+`awe` is both a web browser and a command line app, enabling it to publish and update websites as well as view them.

+The learnings of the project include:
+- it is feasible to use standard web tooling to create and view decentralised websites on Autonomi
+- websites can be updated and every version remains available for viewing
+- an `<iframe>` is a very limited viewer but adequate to demostrate basic browsing
+- different platforms handle URL schemes differently, making it impractical to use a custom scheme across platforms
+- a custom scheme could be supported in a custom browser (e.g. by a fork of Verso/Servo or Chromium)
+- letting go of a custom scheme and using a localhost server (as in `dweb`) gives extra flexibility and capabilities

 ## Developing

 This is a Tauri app built using the Svelte web framework and uses Rust for the backend.

-Visit the Tauri v2 (beta) section of ([tauri.app](https://tauri.app)) for details of pre-requisites you may need to install.
+Visit the Tauri v2 section of ([tauri.app](https://tauri.app)) for details of pre-requisites you may need to install.
 Then clone this repository and run the following command in the cloned directory.
 ```bash
 cargo tauri dev
 ```